 No. These applications may not be e-filed and must be hand-delivered to the clerk’s office.

 If you believe that an emergency exists which presents an immediate and present risk of physical danger or psychological harm to your child(ren), you should immediately contact an attorney to explore filing an emergency ex parte application for custody.
-The attorneys at Broder & Orland LLC are experienced in both filing and defending against these applications.
+The attorneys at Broder Orland Murray & DeMattie LLC are experienced in both filing and defending against these applications.